firebase/extensions/delete-user-data/PREINSTALL.md

 Also, make sure that you've set up [Firebase Authentication](https://firebase.google.com/docs/auth) to manage your users.

 #### Billing

+To install an extension, your project must be on the [Blaze (pay as you go) plan](http://firebase.google.com/pricing)

+- You will be charged around $0.01/month for each instance of this extension you install.
-This extension uses other Firebase or Google Cloud Platform services which may have associated charges:
+- This extension uses other Firebase and Google Cloud Platform services, which have associated charges if you exceed the service’s free tier:
   - Cloud Firestore
   - Firebase Realtime Database
   - Cloud Storage
-- Cloud Functions
+  - Cloud Functions (Node.js 10+ runtime.
+See FAQs)

-When you use Firebase Extensions, you're only charged for the underlying resources that you use.
-A paid-tier billing plan is only required if the extension uses a service that requires a paid-tier plan, for example calling to a Google Cloud Platform API or making outbound network requests to non-Google services.
-All Firebase services offer a free tier of usage.
-[Learn more about Firebase billing.](https://firebase.google.com/pricing)